-ANSWER: Upon information and belief, Defendant Mohammed admits that Plaintiff received a sentence of eighteen months of imprisonment, lacks knowledge as to guilty plea, and denies the truth of the remaining allegations contained in this paragraph.
+ANSWER: Defendant Mohammed lacks sufficient knowledge upon which to form a belief as to the truth of the allegations contained in this paragraph.

 37. Plaintiff was deprived of liberty during his incarceration because of the above-described wrongful acts of the August 27, 2003 Arresting Officers.